 Luckily, I’ve got 5 simple tips to help you outsource on Fiverr so your projects run smoothly and finish successfully!

-Tip 1: Accept that Fiverr isn’t perfect for everything
+How to Outsource on Fiverr Tip #1: Accept that Fiverr isn’t perfect for everything

 At least at first; Once you’ve worked with a Fiverr seller multiple times and have a feel for her talents and capacity, you might trust her to handle complicated or sensitive work.
 But at first, play it safe!
 And that means keeping it simple.